People often ask me where I find my “stuff” to restore.

 Subscribe to my blog via email to stay posted with more hints and tips and be inspired to transform your own pieces of “junk” into timeless treasures!

-Join me on my Facebook page, or one of the other social media sites using the icons on the top left corner of this page.
+Join me on my Facebook page, or one of the other social media sites using the icons on the top of this page.
 If you can think of any more options I may have missed, I’d LOVE to hear your feedback in the comments below.
 Where have you found furniture to paint or restore?

 And where is YOUR favourite place to find them?